fuguigui/fuguigui.github.io/source/_posts/CIL-5WE.md

   3. update vectors to make these two matrices as close as possible.

-     (optional) using weight function to weight items with different counts.
+     optional: using weight function to weight items with different counts.

   In this way, the vector representation problem is transferred as a matrix factorization problem.